UrbanLienert/blocks/README.md

 An example for a received message when in mixer mode:
 - Receiving button 2 value (on): `[blockname] button 2 1`

-**Important: Only use one block object in Pd at the same time for all connected blocks, otherwise the objects get blocked!**
+**Important: Only use one block object in Pd at the same time for all connected blocks.**

 ## Building / Installation